 Full-time, classified employees will have one (1) day of sick leave for each month of employment during the fiscal year.
 And three (3) days of personal leave.
 Except for sick and bereavement leave, no other leave may be taken during a new classified employee's first ninety-days of employment (the "Review Period").
-The Business Manager and Executive Director, who are employed year-round, will have ten (10) days of personal leave per fiscal year.
+The Business Manager and Executive Director, who are employed year-round, will accrue one (1) day of sick leave for each month of employment and shall have ten (10) days of personal leave per fiscal year.